Updated: Apr 6

 A common method to estimate blood loss is to count the number of tampons or pads used throughout your period.
-A fully soaked feminine product holds about 5 ml of blood, so if you go through 16 or more tampons or pads throughout a typical period it probably warrants at least some suspicion that your periods are clinically excessive.² You should also be suspicious if you regularly bleed through your clothes or on to your bedding, if you need to change your pad or tampon every couple hours, if you require double protection to manage your period, or if you’ve passed large blood clots.⁴
+A fully soaked feminine product holds about 5 ml of blood, so if you go through 16 or more tampons or pads throughout a typical period it probably warrants at least some suspicion that your periods are clinically excessive.² You should also be suspicious if you regularly bleed through your clothes or onto your bedding, if you need to change your pad or tampon every couple of hours, if you require double protection to manage your period, or if you’ve passed large blood clots.⁴

 Heavy menstrual bleeding has been shown to negatively impact many aspects of a woman’s quality of life, affecting energy levels, mood, work productivity, social interactions, family life, and sexual functioning.
 Women with heavy menstrual bleeding experience day-to-day discomfort, social isolation, and loss of productivity as a consequence of managing heavy periods.
 And anemia caused by chronic bleeding can contribute to fatigue, headaches, dizziness, and weakness.⁵

-How Common Is Heavy Bleeding?
+How Common Is Heavy Bleeding With Fibroids?

 Heavy menstrual bleeding is very common.
 Nearly 30% of adult women live with heavy menstrual bleeding, and anywhere from 25% to 65% of these women have iron-deficiency anemia.³ Because bleeding abnormalities are so common, many women assume that their heavy periods are normal and do not attribute their bleeding to any underlying condition.⁵⁻⁶

 The popular assumption that heavy periods are normal helps to explain why so many women do not seek medical care for abnormal bleeding.⁶⁻⁷ The Journal of Women’s Health recently published a study on the perceptions and beliefs of women with heavy menstrual bleeding, and why they delay seeking treatment.
-A team of researchers interviewed 60 women and found that more than one third did not seek an immediate diagnosis despite debilitating symptoms.⁷ When asked how long she had been experiencing heavy bleeding symptoms, one participant responded,
+A team of researchers interviewed 60 women and found that more than one-third did not seek an immediate diagnosis despite debilitating symptoms.⁷ When asked how long she had been experiencing heavy bleeding symptoms, one participant responded,

 ‘‘Oh dear God probably at least like, I mean it was progressively worse, but I would say probably at least five years that it was just worse and worse.’’